 Shortly after graduating from Texas Tech University in 1967, Ned moved to Florida to dive.
 During his 20-year teaching career in Jacksonville, Florida, Ned was active in the Florida cave diving community and wrote many articles for popular scuba diving publications.
 In 1979 he formed New World Publications and published The Diving Guide to Underwater Florida, in print for 40 years.
 In 1985, Ned, recently appointed editor-in-chief of Ocean Realm magazine, invited Paul Humann to join him as co-editor.
 After two years they left the magazine business to independently publish marine life field guides.
 Their first publication, Reef Fish Identification, Florida, Caribbean, Bahamas appeared in 1989.
 It was during the work on that first book that Ned and Paul and co-founded REEF.
 Over the years Ned and his wife, Anna, have written a series of columns about marine life for diving magazines in the United States and Asia.
 Currently their writing and photography appears as a regular feature in Alert Diver.
 Their dive travels are chronicled at BlennyWatcher.com.

 James P. Dalle Pazze, Esq.
 Herdeg, du Pont & Dalle Pazze, LLP.
-REEF Board Treasurer, Board Member since 1990
+REEF Board Treasurer, Founding Board Member since 1990

 Jim was one of the first people consulted by Paul Humann and Ned DeLoach in 1989, when they had the idea for forming REEF.
 As a long-time diving friend and corporate attorney for their company, New World Publications, Jim served as sounding board, and provided wise counsel as they created their vision for the organization.
 He knew immediately that the time was right to incorporate and establish the organization as a 501(c)(3) charity, and guided them through the process.
 Jim serves as a founding Board member, assisting with budgeting, financial transparency, and legal matters.
 Originally from Princeton, New Jersey, Jim and his wife Jan live in Delaware, where he has practiced law since 1979.
 He is an active diver and underwater photographer.